sxiii/top-websites-os/README.md

 # Features wanted
 * Getting visitors count automatically and for free for exact same websites (e.g., results parsed from similarweb or something)
+* Maybe using other fingerprinting methods as additional or basic method (from Kali toolkit?...)